How Much Does It Cost to Live In Bali?

 However, if you’re more of a modest tourist, traveling backpacker-style, you could make do with 700$ a month, or, roughly about 20$ a day.

-Average monthly salary in Bali is a bit higher, but it’s still not enough to cover taxes, expenses and all necessary life conditions.
+The average monthly salary in Bali is a bit higher, but it’s still not enough to cover taxes, expenses, and all necessary living conditions.

 What About Travel Safety in Bali?

 READ THE FULL REPORT: Bali Safety ReviewSafety Index:

 - TRANSPORT & TAXIS RISK : MEDIUM